 Our hearts go out to those affected by the current wildfires.
-MIEC supports the efforts of our Policyholders and Medical Societies involved in providing medical services to the victims of the Northern California wildfires.
+MIEC supports the efforts of our Policyholders and Medical Societies involved in providing medical services to the victims of the California wildfires.
 We also realize that some of our policyholders have been directly impacted by this tragedy, suffered loss or damage to their homes or practices, and have patients who were impacted by the wildfires.
 Please see the following recommendations for responding to the wildfires, maintaining continuity of patient care, and recovering from damage to or loss of your professional practice:

 Stay informed about California fires in or near your location:

 Contact the California Department of Forestry and Fire Protection (CalFire) at http://www.fire.ca.gov/current_incidents for updates.

 MIEC would like to reassure our policyholders that their MIEC coverage extends to their volunteer medical services for the victims of the California wildfires.
 Please feel free to call your MIEC team at 800-227-4527 should you have any questions.

 MIEC insureds whose medical practice was damaged or lost during the recent fires should contact MIEC as soon as possible.
 MIEC encourages our policyholders to contact the following resources to help them and their patients address problems which currently impact their daily practice.
 MIEC insureds should contact Underwriting, Claims or Patient Safety & Risk Management departments at 510-428-9411 for assistance with any specific issues or concerns as they pertain to coverage, patient-specific questions, and general questions such as practice management and maintaining medical records.